Soares/longline.vim/README.md

-# LongLine
+# Longline
 # Avoid long lines

-LongLine helps you with long lines in vim.
+Longline helps you with long lines in vim.

 * Highlight lines that are too long.
 * Vary the definition of "too long" by file type.